YoloNomy/YoloNomy.github.io/codes/cosmo/friedmann.md

 # The FLRW metric

 The assumption A) gives strong constraints on the possible geometry of the universe.
+The most general metric $g$ satisfying the constraints of being homogeneous and isotropic is given by the *Friedmann-Lemaître-Robertson-Walker (FLRW) metric*:

 $$
 \text{d}s^2 = -c^2\text{d}t^2 + a(t)^2\left( \frac{\text{d}r^2}{1 - kr^2}  + r^2\text{d}\Omega^2\right)